-Part of being a responsible student within USC Housing includes being aware of your surroundings.
-USC Housing and the Office for Residential Education expects students who anticipate or observe a violation of policy to remove themselves from the situation or to take proactive steps to prevent the policy violation from occurring.
-Failure to do so may result in being charged for the policy violations being observed.
+Part of being a responsible resident in USC Housing includes an awareness of their surroundings.
+Students that observe a policy violation are expected to either remove themselves from the situation or to take proactive steps to prevent the policy violation from occurring.
+Failure to do so may result in being charged for the policy violations.